NVIDIA/deepops/docs/slurm-perf-cluster.md

    vi config/inventory
    ```

+   > NOTE: Be warned that `/etc/hostname` and `/etc/hosts` on each host will be modified to the name(s) specified in the inventory file, so it is best to use the actual names of the hosts.

    When modifying the inventory, if the hosts are not accessible from the provisioning node by their hostname, supply an an `ansible_host`.
 For example:

    ```yml